Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 When sharing personal data with external organisations, KCSN must seek assurance that these organisations have appropriate processes for receiving personal data.
 KCSN must be assured that these organisations will comply with the requirements of this policy, and meet legislative and related guidance requirements relating to the Data Protection Act and the Common Law Duty of Confidentiality.

-Consultants, volunteers and trustees sharing personal data with other organisations should be aware of the agreements between KCSN and the organisation concerned.
+Consultants, contractors, volunteers and trustees sharing personal data with other organisations should be aware of the agreements between KCSN and the organisation concerned.

 - Be responsible for the pseudonymisation of personal data before the data are shared with external organisations